glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 this cache interface as a dependency by mocking this interface implementation using tools such as RhinoMocks of MoQ.

+This library consists of 2 main interfaces:
+ICache
+ICacheProvider

+ICache is what is implemented by each each cache mechanism such as memory, web, app fabric, memcached.
+It contains the raw Add/Get/Delete methods for each cache implementation.
+ICacheProvider is a more fluent API that makes use of what ever ICache implementation is configured.
+You can use either ICache or ICacheProvider, and it will use the underlying configured cache mechanism.
+ICacheProvider is simply provided to give a more fluent API to cache usage.

+In the config file, if you set the 'CacheToUse' setting to either AppFabric or memcached, then the 'DistributedServers'

 If you need more information, please look at the following blog posts: http://weblogs.asp.net/pglavich/archive/2010/10/13/caching-architecture-testability-dependency-injection-and-multiple-providers.aspx http://weblogs.asp.net/pglavich/archive/2011/05/31/cacheadapter-now-a-nuget-package.aspx